 How to have Le Petit Chef, the Worlds Smallest Chef stand on your plate and conjure up a dragon.

-If you’re like me, you appreciate creativity, innovation, and a good story.
+If you’re like me and appreciate creativity, innovation, and a good story.
+Then a dining experience with Le Petit Chef, is the way to fill your senses.

-The creators of SkullMapping and Nadine Beshir enhance the dining experience during this year annual iLight Singapore festival.
+The creators of SkullMapping and Nadine Beshir enhance the dining experience during the year annual iLight Singapore festival.

-There are 48 light art installations scattered around Marina Bay, Singapore River, Civic District, and Fort Canning.
-The event runs for about a month every evening (talk about an entertaining evening walk).
+The festival is comprised of light installations scattered in and around the city centre of Singapore.
 The city is filled with laser light shows, visual effects beamed on jet sprays of water and beautiful images projected on museums are just a few of the installations.

-The Fullerton Group Hotels is participating this year by hosting the World’s Tiniest chef, Le Petit Chef at Fullerton Bay Hotel in their La Brasserie restaurant.
+This year, the Fullerton Group Hotels is participating by hosting the World’s Tiniest chef, Le Petit Chef at the Fullerton Bay Hotel in the La Brasserie restaurant.

-I was naturally drawn to their creative spirit how they instantly captivate their audience with attention grabbing stories.
-Straight away I followed their Instagram account and took more notice when they went the culinary route.
+I was naturally drawn to their creative spirit.
+They instantly captivate their audience with attention grabbing stories.
+Immediately, I followed their Instagram account and took more notice when they went the culinary route.

 I kept a pulse on where they would be next, in hopes I would finally crossed paths with one of their art projects or attend a dinner with the Le Petit Chef.